Autler-Townes spectroscopy of a Rydberg ladder: Probing the upper-leg light: TPAT

 \section{Probing the upper-leg light: TPAT}

 An alternative for optically detecting two-photon resonances is to probe the upper-leg transition.
 We consider a strong lower-leg light beam coupling $\ket{g}$ and $\ket{e}$ and a weak upper-leg light beam coupling $\ket{e}$ and $\ket{r}$.
 The strong lower-leg light splits the intermediate state into two dressed states separated by the lower-leg Rabi frequency.
 Two-photon resonance is achieved when the upper-leg light is detuned sufficiently both above and below the bare atom upper-leg resonance frequency.
 At these light-shifted resonances, the upper-leg light is absorbed, appearing as an Autler–Townes doublet when measuring its transmission.
 We term this feature to be the two-photon Autler-Townes (TPAT) signal.
+Similar Autler–Townes–type spectra, including the effects of Doppler broadening and velocity averaging in thermal atomic vapors, have been investigated previously in diamond-type four-wave mixing configurations \cite{Whiting2017_FWM_HPB, Carr2012_RydbergFWM, Parniak2015_DiamondFWM}.

 As before, we now consider the absorption signal generated by all velocity classes in the Doppler-broadened atomic ensemble being probed; see Fig.\ \ref{fig:sys_theory}(c).
 Here, the two bright branches on our plot correspond to the velocity classes that contribute to two-photon absorption.
 In the inverted wavelength case, the combination of single-photon and two-photon detunings yield two-photon-resonant velocity class branches that curve away from each other, in contrast to the lower-leg EIT case, where the branches overlap.
 As a result, an avoided crossing is strongly resolved and a tangential cut can be drawn at the turning point of the curvature, as shown in Fig. \ref{fig:sys_theory}(c), meaning a larger number of velocity classes can contribute to the transition and enhance the absorption of the upper-leg light.